First-Time Homebuyer Program

 These classes are mandatory for CHFA loan applicants under the Section 8 Housing Choice Voucher Homeownership Program.

-Effective 11/01/13, these classes are also mandatory for new HDF borrowers in the First Time Homebuyer Program.
+These classes are also mandatory for new HDF borrowers in the First Time Homebuyer Program.
 The 8-hr Homebuyer Education Class must be completed prior to closing.
-It is available either in person at no cost or at your convenience online for a $75 fee.
+Homebuyer education can be completed in person at no cost, or online at your convenience for a small fee.
+More information below.

-Spanish 8-hour class 9am – 5pm in our Stamford office.
+8-hour class in two parts, 10am – 2pm in our Stamford office.